Solved Problem on Static Equilibrium

 \[ \begin{gather} T=Mg \tag{VI} \end{gather} \]

-substituting in the second equation system (V)
+substituting into the second equation system (V)

-substituting the mass m given in the problem and \( \sqrt{2\,}\approx 1,4142 \)
+substituting the mass m given in the problem and \( \sqrt{2\;}\approx 1,4142 \)

-\[ \begin{gather} M=\frac{200}{1.4142} \end{gather} \]
+\[ \begin{gather} M=\frac{200\;\mathrm{kg}}{1.4142} \end{gather} \]

-\[ \begin{gather} \bbox[#FFCCCC,10px] {M=141.4\ \text{kg}} \end{gather} \]
+\[ \begin{gather} \bbox[#FFCCCC,10px] {M=141.4\;\mathrm{kg}} \end{gather} \]

-and \( \sqrt{3\,}\approx 1.7321 \)
+where \( \sqrt{3\;}\approx 1.7321 \)

-\[ \begin{gather} \bbox[#FFCCCC,10px] {F_{{p}}=-1697\ \text{N}} \end{gather} \]
+\[ \begin{gather} \bbox[#FFCCCC,10px] {F_p=-1697\;\mathrm N} \end{gather} \]

 advertisement